EngineerHema/tkinter-basics/README.md

 # tkinter-basics
-Showing some of tkinter widgets in a temperature convertor **Example:**
+Showing some of tkinter widgets in a temperature convertor\n **Example:**
 `Radio buttons`
 `Entries`